Travel Guide Middle East

 |United Arab Emirates||Abu Dhabi|

 See also: Famous Landmarks

-The Middle East has good connections by plane from a wide range of countries, including direct flights from many Asian, African and European cities and several direct flights from the USA and Australia as well.
-Dubai probably is the main hub which has by far the most flights and for the best prices.
+The Middle East has good connections by plane from a wide range of countries, including direct flights from many Asian, African and European cities.
+There are also several direct flights from the USA and Australia.
+Dubai is probably the main hub, having by far the most flights and best prices.
 You can enter the Middle East overland easily from mainland Africa (Egypt), Europe (through Turkey) and Asia (route from India and Pakistan).
 Ferries connect some countries, mainly across the Red Sea and Persian Gulf.